datastax/release-notes/DSE_6.8_Release_Notes.md

 # Release notes for DataStax Enterprise
 DSE 6.8.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (*) (if any) are known to be updated since the prior patch version.

+# Release notes for DSE 6.8.9
+7 January 2021

+## Component versions for DSE 6.8.9

+   * Apache Solr™ 6.0.1.4.2814
+   * Apache Spark™ 2.4.0.16
+   * Apache TinkerPop™ 3.4.5-20200107-6cec00d8
+   * Apache Tomcat® 8.0.53
+   * DSE Java Driver 1.10.0-dse+20200217
+   * Netty 4.1.25.7.dse
+   * Spark JobServer 0.8.0.49

+## DSE 6.8.9 Streaming

+* Addresses a severe issue where streaming an older file format to a new node could crash sending and receiving nodes.
+(DB-4846)

+## DSE 6.8.9 Core

+* Add support for multiple authorization sources (LDAP + DSE Internal) (DSP-14233)

+## DSE 6.8.9 SparkConnector

+* Fixed direct join optimization for spark sql.
+(DSP-21498)

-## Release notes for DSE 6.8.8
+# Release notes for DSE 6.8.8
 15 December 2020

-:warning: **NOTE**: Due to a serious bug which affects DSE `6.8.7` and DSE `6.8.8`, we recommend against upgrading to these versions at this time.
+:warning: **NOTE**: Due to a serious bug which affects DSE `6.8.7` and DSE `6.8.8`, these releases have been retracted.
+We recommend against upgrading to these versions at this time.
 If you have already upgraded to these versions, please _EITHER_ set `zerocopy_streaming_enabled=false` in the `cassandra.yaml` and perform a rolling restart AND/OR run `upgradesstables` on all nodes in your cluster before adding new nodes, running repair, or restoring from backups.
-This bug will be addressed in DSE `6.8.9`.
+This bug has been addressed in DSE `6.8.9`.
+All features and fixes for 6.8.8 and 6.8.7 are present in 6.8.9.

 ## Components versions for DSE 6.8.8